 TIP: The Lower East Side has more than great rooftop bars.
 The LES has a fascinating history and fantastic food.
 Find out more on our pay-what-you-like Lower East Side Food Tour.

 This informal and simple bar is one of the few remaining rooftop beer gardens with dazzling views of the Hudson River.

 The beer selection is the true standout, with over 100 domestic, import, and craft beers and ciders.
 Beers start at $7.

 There is also a decent selection of wines, all at $11 a glass.
 Their diverse cocktails are $14 each.

 You can save $1 off select wines and beer during their Happy Hour, Monday to Friday, 12 pm - 7 pm.

-The Brass Monkey also features a gastropub menu that features starters, small plates, and large plates; think burgers, fries, and wings.
+The Brass Monkey also features a gastropub menu that features snacks, small plates, and large plates: think burgers, fries, and wings.

 The Brass Monkey runs along the side of the High Line, one of the best urban parks in the world and not to be missed.

-Beer is $9 and up, wine $14 and up, cocktails $18 and up.
+Beer is $9 and up, wine is $14 and up, and cocktails are $18 and up.
 Though prices are slightly higher than other rooftop bars, the view cannot be beaten!

 The cocktails are inventive and complement their small bites menu with options like Tequila Cured Salmon and Duck Carnitas Tacos.